Mobile park homes and residential sites

-A park home is a mobile home where you can live all year around.
+A park home is a mobile home that you live in all year round.

 Holiday sites

-You have fewer rights on a holiday site compared with a park site.
+You have fewer rights on a holiday site.
+The site owner can evict you without a court order.

 Mixed use sites